 Pain that gets worse with walking

 Nausea or vomiting

 Diarrhea (loose, watery stool) or constipation (hard, dry stool)

 Surgery is done to take out the appendix.
 This is called an appendectomy.
-It may be done in one of two ways:
+It may be done in 1 of 2 ways:

 Open surgery.
-A single incision 2 or 3 inches long is made in the lower right part of the abdomen.
+A single incision 2 or 3 inches long is made in the lower right part of the belly.
 If the appendix has ruptured, the incision may need to be bigger.

 Laparoscopic surgery.
-Between 1 and 4 small incisions are made in the abdomen.
+Between 1 and 4 small incisions are made in the belly.
 A laparoscope (a thin, lighted tube with a camera) is put through one incision.
-It shows the inside of the abdomen on a screen.
+It shows the inside of the belly on a screen.
 Tools are put into the other incisions.

 The incision(s) will be closed with sutures or staples.
 A tube may be inserted for a short time.
 This is done to drain fluid.
 If the appendix has ruptured, the incision may be left open.
 This lets it drain more easily.
 It may heal on its own.
 Or it may be closed 4 or 5 days later.

 Your child will likely stay in the hospital for 1 to 2 days.
 If the appendix has ruptured, the stay may be a week or more.
 During this time: